Peter-Kahl/KMED-R-relationships-partner-dyad-simulator/README.md

 This repository contains the official Python implementation of KMED-R (Relationships): Partner Dyad Simulator, reproducing the simulations presented in the paper:

-Kahl, P. (2025).
-Epistemic Clientelism in Intimate Relationships: The Kahl Model of Epistemic Dissonance (KMED) and the Foundations of Epistemic Psychology.
-Lex et Ratio Ltd, London.
+> Kahl, P. (2025). _Epistemic Clientelism in Intimate Relationships: The Kahl Model of Epistemic Dissonance (KMED) and the Foundations of Epistemic Psychology_.
+Lex et Ratio Ltd. https://github.com/Peter-Kahl/Epistemic-Clientelism-in-Intimate-Relationships
-GitHub Repository

 Each simulation represents a stylised relational policy—fiduciary, inconsistent, avoidant, coercive, reparative, or mutual—modelled as a sequence of recognition (ρ), suppression (σ), fiduciary containment (ϕ), and repair (π) events.